 The downside is that not all of it will be native 4K, but Sony has also baked in a number of clever upscaling technologies to the new console to still make a noticeable difference to your current games library.

-The Pro is like a 2016 model iPhone; it’s hands down shinier, faster and prettier than last year’s model.
+The Pro is like new iPhone model; it’s hands down shinier, faster and prettier than last year’s model.
 Likewise, the PS4 Pro is truly the best gaming console Sony has ever created.
 It’s capable of playing games in 4K HDR, sometimes at a higher framerate.
 And for that reason, if you haven’t purchased a PlayStation 4 already, the PlayStation 4 Pro is an excellent all-around system to go for.

 If you have purchased the PlayStation 4 already, you’ll need to ask yourself a few questions before buying Sony’s new wares: do you own, or will you buy a 4K TV sometime in the next few years?
 How about PlayStation VR?
 How important do you find higher framerates and 500GB of extra storage?
 The answer to those questions might be ‘no,’ ‘no’ and ‘not very,’ and if that’s the case then Sony’s high horsepower system might not make the most sense for you, especially if you’re upgrading from an original PS4.

 Keep in mind that Sony’s system, while being better for the core gamer, might not make sense as an upgrade due to certain deficiencies in the hardware – home entertainment enthusiasts will cringe when they hear Sony forgot (or more likely forgoed) stocking the PS4 Pro with an Ultra HD Blu-ray player.